Tasks & Retries

 inline + isolate enqueue, TaskRetryPolicy overrides, and enqueue options.

-The example/task_usage_patterns.dart sample shows in-memory TaskContext and
+The packages/stem/example/task_usage_patterns.dart sample shows in-memory

-TaskInvocationContext patterns without external dependencies.
+TaskExecutionContext patterns without external dependencies.

 Enqueue from a running task

-Future<void> enqueueFromContext(TaskContext context) async {
+Future<void> enqueueFromContext(TaskExecutionContext context) async {

 await context.enqueue(